albertosantini/sublimetext-packages/README.md

 git checkout -t origin/master
 ```

-Don't forget to install [Package Control](https://sublime.wbond.net/installation), after
-cloning the repo, and to restart the editor: the plugins will be installed
+Restart the editor and the plugins will be installed automatically.
-automatically.

 Notes
 -----